jina-ai/finetuner/docs/walkthrough/integrate-with-jina.md

 ## Example
 Let's say we want to use a tuned model that is already stored on our local machine inside a [Jina Flow](https://docs.jina.ai/fundamentals/flow/).
-As you can see, it's very simple!
-We just provided the model path and parameters for the batch size and gpu inference:

 ```python
 from jina import Flow